Piorys/Test-automation-guidelines/Test Automation Development Guidelines.md

 import x.y.z.utilities.common.Reporter;

-public class ComponentMinicart extends BasePo {
+public class Minicart extends BasePo {
     /** locators */
 	private By cartTitle = By.xpath("//*[contains(@class,'title cc_title')]");
     private By nextButton = By.css('button[name="continue"]')
     private By commentField = By.css('input[name="orderComments"]')

-    /** if function is more complex than jsut returning the text, add comment with following scheme:
+    /** if function is more complex than just for example returning the text or clicking an simple button, add comment with following scheme:
         Scope: [Concise information about what function does]
         Accepts: [What function accepts as param]
         Returns: [What is returned]